mariamihai/sma-overview/README.md

     ```

 #### Save new license
 Creating a new license.
-Current, the endpoint is not implemented.
+Currently, the endpoint is not implemented.

 #### Get licenses when fallback is used
 If, for example, the database is slower than usual then a fallback method is called to obtain a "default" license object.
 The method that creates the fallback object is `LicenseServiceImpl.buildFallbackLicenseList()`.
 The lincense obtained will have the next characteristics: